nodejs/node/doc/api/child_process.markdown

 will not stay running in the background unless it is provided with a `stdio` configuration that is not connected to the parent.
 If the parent's `stdio` is inherited, the child will remain attached to the controlling terminal.

-There is a deprecated option called `customFds` which allows one to specify specific file descriptors for the stdio of the child process.
-This API was not portable to all platforms and therefore removed.
-With `customFds` it was possible to hook up the new process' `[stdin, stdout, stderr]` to existing streams; `-1` meant that a new stream should be created.
-Use at your own risk.

 See also: `child_process.exec()` and `child_process.fork()`